-Tacit knowledge or implicit knowledge—as opposed to formal, codified, or explicit knowledge—is knowledge that is difficult to express or extract, and thus more difficult to transfer to others by means of writing it down or verbalizing it.
+Tacit knowledge or implicit knowledge—as opposed to formal, codified, or explicit knowledge—is the knowledge that is difficult to express or extract, and thus more difficult to transfer to others by means of writing it down or verbalizing it.
 (Source)

-Active training helps, of course, but it’s hard to verbalize these skills—for instance, riding a bike or learning a particular branch of martial art.
-It is hard to learn martial art by merely reading a book about it.
+Active training helps, of course, but it’s hard to verbalize these skills—for instance, riding a bike or learning a particular branch of martial arts.
+It is hard to learn martial arts by merely reading a book about it.
 You have to go to a dojo and learn under a teacher.
 Most of these skills are more than cognitive intelligence.
 Your body learns how to ride a bike or do a particular kickboxing move.

 I have come to observe that many important entrepreneurship traits are hard to teach explicitly.
 You have to learn them intuitively or perceptually.
 Cedric Chin calls this “knowledge that cannot be captured through words alone.”

 You can read about them.
 You can study people who have them.
 You can design courses, and apply psychological knowledge and techniques in teaching them, but it is hard to teach them merely theoretically.

 While having a theoretical or verbal grasp of these skills is helpful, to truly learn these skills, you have to experience them and learn intuitively.
 I think that’s one of the reasons it takes multiple failures to get to significant entrepreneurial success or why it takes a long time to build fairly successful ventures.